Installing a DXLab Application on Microsoft Vista

 In Vista, the phrase Administrator account has two independent meanings, and is thus ambiguous.
 There are two kinds of user accounts, Administrator and Standard.
-A user account of kind Administrator has more privileges than a user account of kind Standard, but not enough privileges to install a DXLab application.
-There is also a unique account named Administrator; this account does have sufficient privilege to install a DXLab application.
+A user account of kind Administrator has more privileges than a user account of kind Standard, but not enough privileges to install or run a DXLab application in a protected folder.
+There is also a unique account named Administrator; logging into this account provides the privilege required to install and run a DXLab application in a protected folder.

 The account whose name is Administrator won't initially appear in the User Accounts Control Panel because it is disabled by default.
 The procedure to enable this account so you can login with its privileges depends on the version of Vista you're using: